elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-jellyfin-radarr-sonarr-prowlarr.md

 ### Setup RDTClient

-Configure [RDTClient], creating a username and password, and configuring per the [Symlink Setup instructions](/app/rdtclient/#symlink-downloader).
+Configure [RDTClient], by pasting your debrid provider's details into the config section (*the rest is pre-configured*).

 ### Setup Prowlarr